ArthurSpirling/text-as-data-class-spring2021/README.md

 If you need the underlying .tex files, images, animations etc and you are an educator, drop me a line: I will do my best to get those to you.

-My excellent teaching assistant, [Lucia Motolinia](https://wp.nyu.edu/lucia_motolinia/) has teaching materials for each of her weekly labs [here](https://wp.nyu.edu/lucia_motolinia/teaching/).
+My teaching assistant was [Lucia Motolinia](https://sites.wustl.edu/luciamotolinia/).
+She may have teaching materials of interest going forward.